DineshKarthikeyan1/sem5-group-project/voice-assisted-financial-manager/SUPABASE_AUTH_SETUP.md

 ## ✅ Completed Implementation

-Your VoiceFinance app now has fully functional Supabase authentication!
+Your FinSay app now has fully functional Supabase authentication!
 Here's what has been implemented:

 ### 🔧 Core Components